Oberto Airaudi

-Oberto Airaudi (29 May 1950 – 24 June 2013) was an Italian philosopher and artist, who founded the Federation of Damanhur.
+Oberto Airaudi (29 May 1950 – 24 June 2013) was an Italian cultist, who founded the Federation of Damanhur.
 Airaudi also went by the name of Falco (Hawk), based on the Damanhur practice of adopting animal names.

+Biography

 He was born in Balangero, near Turin, Italy.

 In 1975, Airaudi and a group of about 25 other people founded the Federation of Damanhur, a New Age commune and eco-village.
 Beginning in 1978, Airaudi directed construction of the underground facility the Temples of Humankind.
 Initially in secret, the Temples became public knowledge in 1992, when a former member sued to regain his possessions from the group.
 Prior to founding the community, he had worked as an insurance agent.